-- 61. A new wildlife rehabilitation holder will be issued a licence for a period of one year. - 62.
-Prior to renewal of the licence, the NPWS Wildlife Team may conduct a review of the quality assurance standards (see clauses 69-74 below).
-Failure to meet the standards may result in a licence being suspended or cancelled.
+61. A new wildlife rehabilitation holder will be issued a licence for a period of one year.
+Prior to expiry of the licence, a renewal application form will need to be completed and submitted to the NPWS Wildlife Licensing Team.

-63. For existing wildlife rehabilitation providers, the term of the licence is 3 years initially, and 5 years thereafter.
+- 62. The NPWS Wildlife Licensing Team may conduct a review of the quality assurance standards prior to renewing the licence (see clauses 69-74 below).
+Failure to meet the standards may result in a licence being suspended or cancelled. - 63.
+For existing wildlife rehabilitation providers, the term of the licence is 3 years initially, and 5 years thereafter, unless the NPWS Wildlife Licensing Team has reason to grant outside of the standard licence terms.